Douglas R. Nie, Director Emeritus

 Dutch found that the funeral profession was not just something he liked, it was something he loved.
 In the coming years, he looks forward to taking his father’s business even farther.
 We take our premise of celebrating each life and to preserve the memories of each life lived.
 We believe that every life lived has a story and that story should be told.

 Being a part of the community is something Dutch takes very seriously.
 Even outside of work, he is an active member of the VFW and the American Legion.
-He has also served as the president of the Rotary Club of Ann Arbor North and District 2 of the Michigan Funeral Directors Association.
+He has also served as the president of the Rotary Club of Ann Arbor North and is president elect of the Rotary Club of Milan as well as a Past President of the Michigan Funeral Directors Association.
 As important as activities like these are to Dutch, there is one thing he holds above all others: family.
-His own family includes his wife, Donna, and their four children: Jacob, Jesse, Natalie, and Jordan.
+His own family includes his wife, Donna, and their four children: Jacob (Michelle), Jesse, Natalie, and Jordan, who all work in the business.
 “Our time spent together is the best,” Dutch says.

 Ryan was born and raised in Bloomington, Indiana.
 After graduating from high school, he attended the University of Indianapolis and Indiana University.
 It was while attending school that he began working at the funeral home of a family friend.
 This exposure led to the decision to attend mortuary college, graduating in 1995 from Mid-America College of Funeral Service.

 After graduation Ryan completed his internship in Indianapolis and as well as Bloomington.
 As a licensed funeral director he worked for funeral homes in Indiana as well as Colorado.